dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A28: DCE - Packaging and Distribution Guide
 # Date Created: C43
 # Author: AI Model
-# Updated on: C45 (Add step to update package.json before packaging)
+# Updated on: C164 (Add critical step for including static assets)

 - **Key/Value for A0:**
 - **Description:** Provides a step-by-step guide on how to package the extension into a `.vsix` file for beta testing and distribution.